 It would assess the strengths and weaknesses of our State’s ability to meet the needs of populations at risk of institutionalization.
 It would set goals for the development of housing options and community supports.
 It would help the State to coordinate and secure services and resources.
 And it would compel the State to put permanent funding strategies in place.

 Sign up for the Mental Health Association of RI’s Action Alerts.

 Contact The Governor.
-Ask her to issue an Executive Order establishing an Olmstead Plan.
+Ask him to issue an Executive Order establishing an Olmstead Plan.
 Explain why it would help you or loved one.